-The written examination will take place on three alternate days for four hours with the help of a dictionary.
-The student will be provided with a copy of his or her reading list at the time of the examination.
+Students will take their comprehensive exams on three alternate days for four hours via an ICON site managed by the DWLLC Graduate Program Coordinator.
+This allows students to take their written exams at the time and location of their choice during a specified period of time.
+For each area, students will be asked to respond to one or two questions from a set of three questions during four hours.
+The student will be provided with a copy of his or her reading lists at the time of the examination.
 If a student fails two of the three areas of the written portion of the Comprehensive Examination for the Ph.D., the student must retake the examination (all three sections) in its entirety.

-The oral examination will take place after the written portions, usually after an interval of seven days.
-The scope of the oral may be determined in advance by the examining committee in consultation with the candidate.
-It will include a "présentation orale" (10-20 minutes) reflecting the candidate's major literary interest.
+The oral examination will occur subsequently to the written portions, usually after an interval of seven days, and lasts two hours.
+Candidates will be asked questions on all three lists and the justification or topical essay during the oral examination.